parth-gr/rook/Documentation/ceph-nfs-crd.md

   namespace: rook-ceph
 spec:
   rados:
-    # RADOS pool where NFS client recovery data is stored.
+    # RADOS pool where NFS client recovery data and per-daemon configs are
+    # stored.
+In this example the data pool for the "myfs" filesystem is used.
+    # If using the object store example, the data pool would be
+    # "my-store.rgw.buckets.data".
+Note that this has nothing to do with where
+    # exported CephFS' or objectstores live.
     pool: myfs-data0
     # RADOS namespace where NFS client recovery data is stored in the pool.
     namespace: nfs-ns